Cutting off power to pot growers

 The training course was organized by the training center and Bucks County detectives and funded by PECO.

 Kjemhus said growers use significantly more energy than their neighbors.
 And, unlike their neighbors, they don't pay for it.
 They steal it, he said.
 PECO spokesman Michael Wood said local homes average about 750 kilowatt-hours a month.
 The number can be four to five times more for indoor marijuana growing operations.
-They steal power to avoid paying the exorbitant costs, which would cut into their street profits, and to evade notice, Wood said.
+They steal power to avoid paying the high power costs that would cut into their street profits, and to evade notice, Wood said.

 When investigators, acting on a neighbor's tip, started looking at 1432 Mink Road in Bedminster earlier this year as being a possible grow house, they noticed that no one appeared to be living there.
 A 24-hour old snowfall had covered everything: the unshoveled driveway, the car that hadn't been moved in two years, the roof.
 Well, nearly all the roof.
 A circular area around a silver fan vent was clear.
 That, police noted, signified a "large amount of heat emitting from this area."